 Under 17.040.060 of the Metro Code, "outside commercial amusement" is defined as "the provision of entertainment or games of skill to the general public for a fee, or a permanent event space, where any of the activity takes place outside of a building."
-This definition encompasses an array of potential uses, including some business types that may not be appropriate in predominantly residential mixed-use neighborhoods due to the significant sensory and auditory impacts on surrounding properties.
+This definition encompasses an array of potential uses, including some business types that may predominantly residential mixed-use neighborhoods due to the significant sensory and auditory impacts on surrounding properties.